-The good news is—with good hygiene habits, a few precautions and a supply of sports protective gear spray, you can help prevent your child from getting sick and having to cut camp short.
+The good news is—with good hygiene habits, a few precautions and a supply of sports protective gear spray, you can help prevent your child from getting sick and having to cut summer camp short.

 Here are 5 prevention tips to share with your junior campers.

 1. Make Hand Washing a Habit

 Teach your kids to wash their hands thoroughly—for at least 20 seconds—several times throughout the day.
 They should use an antimicrobial antiseptic soap if possible.
 If campers hike or play sports, they should wash all the way past their elbows and forearms is a shower isn’t immediately available.
 Pack some alcohol-based hand sanitizer for times when they aren’t near a sink.

 Sharing personal items like towels, socks and clothes is a big no-no. Tell campers to avoid sharing personal hygiene items like soap, toothpaste and toothbrushes.

 Showering is key to protecting against nasty bacteria.
 Tell your campers to shower immediately after swimming, water activities and sports.
 They should use hot water and antimicrobial, germ-killing cleaner.
 Campers should also shower before getting into any recreational water and avoid it altogether if they’ve recently experienced a stomach bug.
 Shower shoes or flip-flops is also essential for preventing infections.
 Disinfect them by spraying them down with Clear Gear after every use.

 Teach children to spray down all equipment with a powerful sports protective gear spray to kill germs.
 Clear Gear is the best possible choice because it kills 99.9% of germs.
 Equipment should be cleaned immediately after use and allowed to dry completely.